Magog, Quebec: History

 The Abenaki were the first to inhabit the region and had long visited the Memphremagog and its waterways.
-The town was founded in 1776, when Loyalists emigrated from nearby Vermont.
+White settlement began in 1776, when Loyalists emigrated from nearby Vermont.
 They called it The Outlet, referring to the flow of water emptying into the Magog River from the lake.

-Ralph Merry, who is considered the founder of Magog, was an American Revolutionary who immigrated to Lower Canada in 1799 and settled in Bolton, to the west of the lake.
-He bought up all the neighboring lots, including the village of Magog, where he went on to act as its mayor, judge, and developer.
+Ralph Merry, who is considered the founding father of Magog, was an American Revolutionary who immigrated to Lower Canada in 1799 and settled in Bolton, to the west of the lake.
+He bought up all the neighbouring lots, including The Outlet village, where he went on to act as its mayor, judge, and developer.
 In 1821, he built a house there, which is the oldest standing house in the city.

 It was formally named Magog in 1855.

 At the end of the 19th century and throughout the 20th, the city's economy was dominated by the textile industry, most notably by a cotton mill operated by Dominion Textile.
-It wasn only in the 1960s and the 1970s that the city's economy would achieve desperately needed diversification via tourism, services, and the development of the industrial park.
+It was only in the 1960s and the 1970s that the city's economy would achieve desperately needed diversification through tourism, services, and the development of an industrial park.

-In 2002 the City of Magog was merged with the Township of Magog and the Village of Omerville as part of the municipal reorganization in Quebec.
+In 2002, the City of Magog was merged with the Township of Magog and the Village of Omerville as part of the municipal reorganization in Quebec.